southwolf/video_manager/README.md

 around clearly defined boundaries.

-This architecture also facilitates implementing new data representations (for new endpoints) by using eventual consistent and CQRS databases, eliminating the need to implement complex business rules and convoluted data transformations.
+This architecture also facilitates implementing new data representations (for new endpoints) by using eventually consistent and CQRS patterns, eliminating the need to implement complex business rules and convoluted data transformations.

 ### Data Bus:
 The [wisper](https://github.com/krisleech/wisper) gem provides a very straightforward implementation of pub-sub patterns.
-It can even be expanded to use [sidekiq](https://github.com/krisleech/wisper-sidekiq) This allows a straight path to separating the subscribed services from the main app
+It can even be expanded to use [sidekiq](https://github.com/krisleech/wisper-sidekiq) to break out the queue implementation, also allowing a straight path to separating individually subscribed services.

 ## Project Organization
 The project at ./video_manager is the REST api.
-The services orchestrated by the main app are found under `./app/services`
+The wrappers for the services orchestrated by the main app are found under `./app/services`

 ### Data Services